 - copy of your passport identification page

-- a fee ($290 as of early 2013, but double check this on the USCIS website at www.uscis.gov).
+- a fee ($290 as of early 2014, but double check this on the Forms page of the USCIS website).
 Pay in check or money order, payable to the Department of Homeland Security.
 Do not send cash.

 - proof of your continued ability to pay your tuition, fees, and living expenses (recommended, but not required); this will be the same type of financial information that you provided to get your visa in the first place